- This event has passed.

 Debates over how to structure and optimize the State Department, and U.S. foreign assistance programs in particular, are nothing new.
 But important questions remain about these proposals—including how they may interact with Congressional prerogatives; their implications for the conduct of U.S. foreign policy amidst compounding global crises; and, ultimately, whether these changes may herald a more streamlined and effective bureaucracy or undermine U.S. diplomatic power.

-To consider these vitally important developments, please join the Reiss Center on Law and Security and Just Security for a virtual expert discussion to unpack what’s happening, what’s at stake, and what lies ahead.
+On May 14, the Reiss Center on Law and Security and Just Security convened an expert panel to consider these vitally important developments and to unpack what’s happening, what’s at stake, and what lies ahead.

 Event Details